Abu Dhabi Mall

 Abu Dhabi Mall is a shopping mall in central Abu Dhabi, United Arab Emirates.
-It opened on 15 May 2001 and has over 200+ shops, food Court and cinema.
-The Mall is located next to the Beach Rotana hotel, with a direct internal entrance from the hotel.
-In January 2017, Forbes recognized Abu Dhabi Mall as one of the top shopping malls in Abu Dhabi.
+It opened on 15 May 2001 and has over 200 shops, food court and cinema.
+The mall is located next to the Beach Rotana hotel, with a direct internal entrance from the hotel.
+In January 2017, Forbes recognized Abu Dhabi Mall as the second best shopping mall in Abu Dhabi.